shane030716/histogram-printer/README.md

 It's useful for debugging problems involving histograms.
 See [Largest Rectangle in a Histogram](https://github.com/shane030716/programming-problems#largest-rectangle-in-a-histogram) and [Volume of Histogram](https://github.com/shane030716/programming-problems#volume-of-histogram)

+*(Note: this repository is a submodule of the the [programming-problems](https://github.com/shane030716/programming-problems/tree/master/src/util) repository.)*

 This class has three public APIs so far

 `printHistogram(int[] arr)`